Adventure Birding 'n Outdoors in New Guinea's Wild West

 Around the crack of dawn then, we hope to find the nearly mythical Shovel-billed Kookaburra as it starts calling from the

 surrounding forested hill slopes.
-Other noteworthy forest birds that we may encounter here include New Guinea Woodcock, New Guinea
+Other noteworthy forest birds that we may encounter here include New Guinea Woodcock, New

 We shall enjoy a packed lunch on site and continue our search for some of these most elusive species throughout the afternoon,